24/7 Pick-up and Drop-off

 To many, the name Bordeaux conjures up a tidal flood of tannins, earthy flavours and fruity notes.
 Like well-aged red wine, the city of Bordeaux is a full-bodied experience; the port city is as rich in culture as the region is in viticulture.

 Over a timespan of two millennia, cities come and go.
 Not Marseille; it’s been here for over 2,600 years!
 Best known as a bustling seaport at the crossroads of the Mediterranean, the docks of Marseille see tons of trade, commerce and industry.
 But being a modern port city also adds an element of urban grittiness.

 Lyon is the road trip stop that will blow away your expectations.
 But what to expect in the first place?
 The city that sits along not one, but two major rivers owes a lot of riches to the Rhône and Saône.
 Rivers aside, the city’s flow will overwhelm you, giving you a feeling of novelty while it makes you live more than 20 centuries of history.

 For a swoop of authenticity and a satisfying change of pace, Bastia is just the Corsican city your travel doctor would recommend.
 Here, the living is easy and has an unmistakable local flair.
 Thanks to its beautiful surroundings and blessed natural preserves, Bastia is a hiker’s godsend.

-Here’s some essential information for campervan travellers in France
+Here’s some essential information for RV travellers in France